6 Ways to Safely Socialize Amid COVID

 You don't have to be a gamer to enjoy some online games and activities with friends.
 Interactive games can be as simple as the mobile app Words With Friends.
 Or you could organize an online game night using video-conferencing with these games to play on Zoom.

-In addition to games, you can use chat or text to enjoy some virtual activities, like an online class or these virtual travel ideas, with friends.
+In addition to games, you can use chat or text to enjoy some virtual activities with friends.
 Teleparty (formerly Netflix Party) lets you watch television with your friends online.

 For Kids: Kids probably don't need a lot of help finding online activities, but parents will want to keep on top of what they're doing online (and with whom).